kissofjudase23/Doc-DSA/coding_interview.md

           * Build Outdegree List Graph and Indegree Array
             * O(E)
           * Traverse the Nodes and Edges: O(V+E)
-            * Traverse the Nodes
+            * Traverse the Nodes:
                 * Each node would be traverse at most once.
                 * Operation for push node to queue and pop node from queue.
-            * Traverse the edges.
+            * Traverse the Edges.
               * Each edge would be traversed at most once.
               * Operation for **removing outdegree of the node**.
         * Space:O(V+E)